Creating a text template

 - Open a new text template

-Text templates can be created from scratch, but in many cases it is advisable to copy and adapt an existing text template with all references and lists (Copy an existing text template).
+Text templates can be created from scratch, but in many cases it is advisable to copy and adapt an existing text template with all references and lists (Copy an existing text template). - Go to the Templates tab and select Templates tab and select Text templates > Text templates > New, then select the CompanyM if necessary..
+The input window for the new text template will open.
+New, then select the CompanyM if necessary..
+The input window for the new text template will open.

-- To assign the new text template to several CompaniesM, go to
+- To assign the new text template to several CompaniesM, go to in the toolbar of the template and tick the companies you want. in the toolbar of the template and tick the companies you want.

-- Enter a descriptive Name and a unique Code for the template.
+- Enter a self-explanatory Name and a unique Code for the template.
 The code can be used to quickly assign a template when creating a new mail.
 The name and code must be unique and cannot be used more than once.
 To enter more details on a template, use the Description field.

 - Select the Group/Type of template from the expandable picklist.
 Searches and filters are optimised through this template type.